A. William Mackie Adjunct Professor of Law

 Will Mackie is a Senior Trial Attorney with the U.S. Department of Justice National Security Division, Counterintelligence Section.
-A graduate of Washington and Lee University and the Duke University School of Law, he currently teaches the Cyber Security Seminar at W&L Law as a member of the adjunct faculty.
+A graduate of Washington and Lee University and the Duke University School of Law, he teaches National Security Law and Practice and the Cyber Security Seminar at W&L Law as a member of the adjunct faculty.

 At the Department of Justice, Mackie is responsible for managing prosecutions of espionage, export control law, smuggling, wire fraud, international money laundering, classified information, economic espionage, theft of trade secret, and other cyber related national security related violations.
 He has managed international legal assistance matters, including extraditions, and cooperative international prosecutions, and participated in numerous DOJ/State Department foreign-official legal training programs.
 He has been an instructor for multiple FBI, FLETC, and NAC programs and courses, and is an NAC Basic and Advanced Trial Practice Advocacy Instructor.